Blushock/Staff/README.md

 ## Interacting on main
 As Staff, you are expected to interact with other people, troops and staff alike, on main chat.

-### Optimization
+### Conversation
 - Don't let any troop feel ignored.
-Even saying hi and/or how are you goes a long way.
   - Make sure to say hi/bye to troops when they leave.
+- Figure out what people are already talking about and join in.
+If it's appropriate, of course.
+  - If not, change the subject.
+- -topic is great for chat revival.

 ### Muting
 - The syntax for muting is !mute username length of time reason (optional)